betascribbles/janitor/README.md

 # janitor
-This is a simple script that lets you update, upgrade and clean your linux distro and files system with a single command that you can run in any folder in your terminal.
+A janitor is one who keeps the premises of a building (such as an apartment or office) clean, tends the premises' system, and makes minor repairs.
+This is a simple shell script to automate all the cleaning, updating, and taking care of your system.

 ## Requirements to use this script
 1. Use a linux distro